dgc-cgn/CAS-Ethical-Design-and-Use/README.md

 This conformity assessmet scheme is part of the broader [Digital Trust Conformity Assessment Scheme](https://github.com/dgc-cgn/CAS-Digital-Trust#digital-trust-conformity-assessment-scheme)

-Some preliminary tooling has been developed:
+## Preliminary Tooling

+Preliminary tooling that has been developed and is being used to inform the development of the conformity assessment scheme.

 * [AI Evidence Evaluation](./scheme/ai-evidence-evaluation.md)
 * [Red Teaming](./scheme/red-teaming.md)